AwMan3703/CCT-RSN/response-codes.md

 	- cached resource no longer works.
 	- response body contains new resource, client should update local cache with it.
 #### Other
-- 901 - REFUSED TO PROCESS
+- 901 - NO RESPONSE
-		*server refused to process the request.*
+		*server did not respond.*
 	- information message in response body.
 - 999 - OTHER RESPONSE TYPE
 		*request was not handled in any of the defined ways.*